yaspiras/School_District_Analysis/README.md

 - Scores by school size:
 - Scores by school type:
 -
-##S ummary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.